 - IELTS6.5/TOEFL paper-based 560/TOEFL iBT83 is mandatory for students whose first language isn't English

 Five International Postgraduate Scholarships are accessible every year based on merit.
-Past social and community participation and commitment to make a difference socially and economically is necessary to be considered for the scholarship that may even cover half the tuition cost.
+Past social and community participation and commitment to make a difference socially and economically are necessary for the scholarship that may cover half the tuition cost.

 Mary-Lu Zahalan-Kennedy from Canada was the first to accept her degree from the University.
 She is a member of a select group of popular music experts and an internationally sought-after group of scholars of popular music studies who offer fresh and thought-provoking insights into the discipline of musicology.